The Identity of a Life Coach

 Steve Chua is an executive life coach who has provided guidance to more than 500,000 people in over 20 countries.
 He stresses the need for heart transformation that comes from discovering our identity.

-Come back next week for part 2 of our interview – Steve Chua shares how he has seen principles of heart transformation work across diverse cultures.
+Check out Part 2 of our interview where Steve Chua shares how he has seen principles of heart transformation work across diverse cultures.